bmin-mit/TabNote-Extension/README.md

 Alternatively, you can build the extension from source by following the instructions below.

 Load the extension in your browser:
+   - Extract the release zip package.
    - Open your browser's extensions page (e.g., `chrome://extensions/` for Chrome).
    - Enable "Developer mode".
-   - Click "Load unpacked" and select the `dist` folder from the cloned repository.
+   - Click "Load unpacked" and select the extracted folder.

 ## Build your own
 To build TabNote from source, follow these steps: